-I am completely confused about this collaboration between two highly regarded musicians, Greg Allman (a Rock and Roll hall of Fame inductee) and Cher (an everlasting performer who has set more trends then anybody).
+I am completely confused about this collaboration between two highly regarded musicians, Greg Allman (a Rock and Roll Hall of Fame inductee) and Cher (an everlasting performer who has set more trends than anybody).

 Cher filed for divorce 9 days later, citing Allman’s heroin and liquor abuse…then they reconciled for a few years.
 Quite conventional.

-According to some this is both artists’ worst musical endeavor, but there is some respect.
+According to some, this is both artists’ worst musical endeavor, but there is some respect.
 A few songs stick out, and they do cover a range of genres.
 One can feel disco, pop, r&b, and rock throughout the album.
-Although there is two things to keep in mind, Allman was a southern rocker teetering on country and Cher was a pop singer who went with any popular musical wave to remain sucessful.
+Although there are two things to keep in mind, Allman was a southern rocker teetering on country and Cher was a pop singer who went with any popular musical wave to remain successful.
 I’m all about experimenting, but some chemicals just don’t work well.

 The two best songs are the songs Allman and Cher decided to perform solo.
 Although not completely memorable, they could easily be filers on one of their individual recordings.
 Allman wins with “Shadow Dream Song.”
 His vocals are natural and pure.
 The song should be extracted from the album and judged by itself.
-Cher sings the only song Allman cowrote on the album “Island.”
-Since I have a certain appreciation for Cher, I’ll plead the hard 2nd, errr, 5th on this one.
+Cher sings the only song Allman co-wrote on the album “Island.”
+Since I have a certain appreciation for Cher, I’ll plead a hard 5th on this one.

 The cover of the album should act as a warning just as an explicit sticker does.
-The cover shows Allman and Cher’s hair blowing in the wind while Allman ispositioned uncomfortably over the panty hosed leg of Cher (can’t really tell what she is wearing, but that’s nothing new).
+The cover shows Allman and Cher’s hair blowing in the wind while Allman is positioned uncomfortably over the pantyhosed Cher (can’t really tell what she is wearing, but that’s nothing new).
 The cover should immediately provide hesitation.
 It’s that feeling you get when looking at awkward family photos.
 The one with the dreadful flute from middle school band or basically any picture in this post.

 If this album is found in a record store look over your shoulder and make sure nobody is looking and sneak it into your stack.
 If it’s your only album you can find worth buying take Cher’s above approach.